bujji237/RGUKTPORTAL/README.md

 # RGUKT PORTAL
-this projects is two parts one is attendance management system and another one is blood bank
+this projects is two parts one is attendance management system and another one is blood bank!